Stephen Strasburg to start Game 4 for Nationals after questions about illness

 Roark is from Wilmington, Illinois, about 60 miles south of Chicago, and grew up rooting for the Cubs.
 Baker praised Roark's "warrior mentality" on Monday, but Strasburg has been on a roll for the past couple months.

 With Max Scherzer nursing his own right hamstring injury, Strasburg got the ball in Game 1 on Friday.
-The right-hander was working on a no-hitter before Kris Bryant and Anthony Rizzo hit consecutive RBI singles with two outs in the sixth inning.
+He was working on a no-hitter before Kris Bryant and Anthony Rizzo hit consecutive RBI singles with two outs in the sixth inning.

 Strasburg struck out 10 in seven innings and was charged with two unearned runs and three hits, but the Nationals were shut down by Kyle Hendricks and two relievers.
 Going back to the regular season, the San Diego native is 5-2 with a 0.74 ERA and 73 Ks in 60 2/3 innings over his last nine starts.

 Baker had said Strasburg would start Game 5 if the series went far.
 Now Gio Gonzalez likely will get the ball if the Nationals win Wednesday, with Scherzer possibly available out of the bullpen.
+Baker also mentioned Roark as a possibility to start that game.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.